tinawernersson/the-discoverers/README.md

 - [Nunito](https://fonts.google.com/specimen/Nunito) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used on the home page and sign up form, such as the social media icons in the footer (on all pages).

+## Features

+This website's targeting group is parents of small children who is looking for a placement at a preschool.
+The parents can register their child by navigating to the sign-up page and fill out the form.
+The website is responsive and can be used on devices such as laptops, mobile devices and tablets.

+### Existing features

+- Navigation bar
+  - It is featured on all three pages and the thankyou page.
+  - Includes links to the logo, home page, gallery, and sign-up page.
+  - It is identical in design across the pages.
+  - The user will never have to use the "back" navigation button in the web browser thanks to the easy navigation from one page to another on the website.